-9. (a) - (b) All persons, firms and institutions domiciled in Norway are eligible to apply for licences and entitled to expect consideration whitin the framework for normal procedures.
+9. (a)-(b) All persons, firms and institutions domiciled in Norway are eligible to apply for licences and entitled to expect consideration within the framework for normal procedures.
 The applications must be signed by the actual importer.

-Documentational and other requirements for application of licence
+Documentational and other requirements for application for licence

-10. The information required is a complete specification of the product including the value and the quantity, the name and address of the importer and exporter, country of origin, and contractual conditions.
-The application must be accompanied by a pro forma invoice or a confirmaton of the order.
-See annex on page 6 (the sample form is not reproduced).

-11. Normal customs documents and - where required - an import licence shall be presented upon importation.

-12. There is no licensing fee or administrative charge.

-13. There is no deposit or advance payment requirement associated with the issue of licences.
+- 10. The information required is a complete specification of the product including the value and the quantity, the name and address of the importer and exporter, country of origin, and contractual conditions.
+The application must be accompanied by a pro forma invoice or a confirmation of the order.
+See annex (the sample form is not reproduced). - 11.
+Normal customs documents and where required an import licence shall be presented upon importation. - 12.
+There is no licensing fee or administrative charge. - 13.
+There is no deposit or advance payment requirement associated with the issue of licences.